 Now, these symptoms can be absolutely terrible to experience, which is why going back to hormonal birth control seems like a reasonable option.
 It might sound like the side effects are worth it, but it can hurt you in the long run.

-However, birth control options such as pills and IUD can have long-term side effects on your body, especially if you are going to try to get pregnant eventually.
+However, birth control options such as pills and IUDs can have long-term side effects on your body, especially if you are going to try to get pregnant eventually.

 How long does it take for your body to regulate after birth control?